 However, ‘hard’ water is rich in minerals such as calcium, which may deteriorate your collector in the long run.
 They require an Indirect system as the heat-transfer fluid goes through the collector copper pipes instead of the water.
 The water is then heated through the heat exchanger.

-An FPC is mostly made of copper and aluminium.
+An FPC is mostly made of copper and aluminum.
 This type of heater is best suited for tropical regions as it has high conductivity and emissivity.
 However, this makes it a poor heat retainer and thus, unsuitable for colder areas.
 FPCs are also known for their durability.

 On the other hand, ETC is not suitable for tropical areas because of no thermal emissions.
 However, while they are usually less expensive than FPCs, they also have a shorter service life.

 Plumbing is also an important part of solar water heating.
 There are multiple requirements and mechanisms such as two-way piping, which should be taken into account.
 However, inexperienced plumbers might overlook such details and cause you much trouble in the long run.
-It is, thus, essential to contact a recognised company when changing your plumbing to adapt to solar energy heating.
+It is, thus, essential to contact a recognized company when changing your plumbing to adapt to solar energy heating.

 While choosing the tank for your solar water heater, it is important to select the right water capacity to fit your needs.
-Most tanks used for residential purposes are usually within the range of 150 to 300 litres.
+Most tanks used for residential purposes are usually within the range of 150 to 300 liters.

-You should also be sure to pick a tank which can withstand and retain heat for long periods.
+You should also be sure to pick a tank that can withstand and retain heat for long periods.
 It should be made of thick metal such as cast iron and possibly be coated with enamel to prevent corrosion.

 Service life can also be referred to as the lifespan of the solar conductor.
 When purchasing your solar heating system, you should ensure that you are getting value for money.
 The average lifespan for a regular solar water heater is around 20 years.
 A reliable contractor will offer expert advice on the best type of system for your home to ensure the longest service life.
 They will also provide a proper warranty for their equipment.

 Solar water heating systems, similar to solar panels, require extended exposure to sunlight to work efficiently.
-It is thus necessary to ensure no elements, such as branches, trees and such, are obstructing the solar collector.
+It is thus necessary to ensure no elements, such as branches, trees, and such, are obstructing the solar collector.

-You should also ensure your collector remains clean and free from leaves, bird droppings and such.
+You should also ensure your collector remains clean and free from leaves, bird droppings, and such.
 If you are not familiar with cleaning solar equipment, please contact our team.
-It is also important to ensure the piping and connections are well sealed and up to standard.
+It is also important to ensure the piping and connections are well-sealed and up to standard.

 We, at GadgetroniX, always aim to offer trustworthy quality products to our clients.
-We thus recommend Calpak water heaters as they are a reliable, efficient and relatively inexpensive brand.
+We thus recommend Calpak water heaters as they are a reliable, efficient, and relatively inexpensive brand.
 Our technicians are expertly trained to advise you on the best types and capacities of solar heaters which will fit your daily requirements.